Combinatorial optimization solving by coherent Ising machines based on spiking neural networks: Introduction

-As a quantum heuristic algorithm, CIM has excellent performance on small-scale combinatorial optimization problems \cite{hamerly2019experimental,mcmahon2016fully,wang2013coherent}, but on large-scale problems, an important technicality would arise in the model which is that the amplitude of the oscillators are not equal.
-This phenomenon is usually call the amplitude heterogeneity which prevents CIM from being correctly mapped to the Ising model \cite{leleu2017combinatorial}, as shown in Fig.1(a).
+As a hardware solver, CIM has excellent performance on small-scale combinatorial optimization problems \cite{hamerly2019experimental,mcmahon2016fully,wang2013coherent}, but on large-scale problems, an important technicality would arise in the model which is that the amplitude of the oscillators is not equal.
+This phenomenon is usually called the amplitude heterogeneity which prevents CIM from being correctly mapped to the Ising model ~\cite{leleu2017combinatorial}, as shown in Fig.1(a).
 The spin configuration of the ground state of the Ising model differs from that of the CIM.
 During the calculation of CIM, the energy will be frozen in the excited state of the Ising model, as shown in Fig.1(b).
-To address the problem of amplitude heterogeneity, there are several method to fix these problem by adding a feedback mechanism to reduce the unequality of the amplitude, such as the additional uncorrelated driving signals \cite{leleu2017combinatorial}, nonlinear functions \cite{bohm2021order,reifenstein2021coherent} and correcting the amplitude by the error signal \cite{leleu2019destabilization,kako2020coherent,leleu2021scaling}.
+To address the problem of amplitude heterogeneity, there are several methods to fix the problem by adding a feedback mechanism to reduce the inequality of the amplitude, such as the additional uncorrelated driving signals ~\cite{leleu2017combinatorial}, nonlinear functions \cite{bohm2021order, reifenstein2021coherent} and correcting the amplitude by the error signal \cite{leleu2019destabilization,kako2020coherent, leleu2021scaling}.
+Additionally, the exploration of "dimensional lifting" in Ising machines, particularly those based on multidimensional spins\cite{calvanese2022multidimensional}, has also demonstrated significant enhancements in computational performance.

-In addition, we turn our attention to the spiking neural network (SNN) which has been simulated on the CIM based on the DOPOs neural network, and the collective behavior of neural clusters has been studied \cite{inagaki2021collective}.
-The spiking neurons which are a special type of neurons which performs the signal processing in the brain.
-They are considered as the next generation of neural architectures, and have been extensively studied in artificial intelligence recently \cite{maass1997networks,brette2007simulation,izhikevich2003simple}.
+In addition, we turn our attention to the spiking neural network (SNN) which has been simulated on the CIM based on the DOPOs neural network, and the collective behavior of neural clusters has been studied \cite{inagaki2021collective,lu2023speed}.
+The spiking neurons are a special type of neuron that performs signal processing in the brain.
+They are considered as the next generation of neural architectures and have been extensively studied in artificial intelligence recently \cite{maass1997networks,brette2007simulation,izhikevich2003simple}.
 For example, it can imitate the biological nervous system to produce more intelligent systems, such as brain-like learning \cite{mnih2015human,yu2012pattern}.
+Furthermore, there are complex nonlinear dynamics and chaotic phenomena in the spiking neurons \cite{rodriguez1996statistical,harish2015asynchronous}, which hopefully achieve the instability of local minima where the computation of CIMs is frozen.